Breast Lift With Implants Guide: FAQ

 Is there an increased risk of lymphoma?

-What Is Breast Lift With Implants Surgery?This surgery combines the reshaping techniques of a breast lift with the volumizing effect of breast implants.
+What is a breast lift with implants surgery?This surgery combines the reshaping techniques of a breast lift with the volumizing effect of breast implants.
 Since a lift doesn’t significantly change the size of the breasts, women who may want additional volume may choose this option or use fat transfer instead.

-A breast lift is performed by “removing the excess skin and restructuring the breast tissue,” says Knoxville plastic surgeon Dr. David Reath.
+A breast lift is performed by “restructuring the breast tissue,” says Knoxville plastic surgeon Dr. David Reath.
 “In many women, a delicate incision around the nipple area is all that is needed.
 In others who have a large amount of excess skin, the incision will need to be extended.”

 There are three major kinds of breast lifts, depending on incision type: